Chemicals and pregnancy: does your home have hidden toxins?

 Phthalates are a family of synthetic chemicals found in cosmetics, lotions, shampoos, and air fresheners.
-Animal research suggests they may cause cancer or reproductive and developmental problems.
+Animal research suggests they may cause reproductive and developmental problems.
 Growing babies are particularly vulnerable (9).

 Classified as hormone disruptors, phthalates have been implicated in early puberty.
 A study of Puerto Rican girls with premature breast development found 68 percent had “significantly high levels of phthalates” in their blood.
 Dr. William Rea, director of the Environmental Health Center explains, “Very often, it’s not just one phthalate that causes a problem.
 The chemicals in consumer products and food work in combination, just as they do in our medications.”

-How to Avoid: You don’t need antibacterial soaps and cleansers to protect yourself from bacteria.
+How to avoid: You don’t need certain soaps and cleansers to protect yourself from bacteria.
 Plain soap and water will do the trick.